 one God, for ever and ever.
 Amen.

-• John 1, 47-49: The conversation between Jesus and Nathanael.
-Philip took Nathanael to Jesus (Jn 1, 45-46).
+• John 1:47-49: The conversation between Jesus and Nathanael.
+Philip took Nathanael to Jesus (Jn 1:45-46).
 Nathanael had exclaimed: “Can anything good come from Nazareth?”
 Nathanael was from Cana, which was close to Nazareth.
 Seeing Nathanael, Jesus said: “There, truly is an Israelite in whom there is no deception!”
-And he affirms that he knew him already when he was under the fig tree.
+And He affirms that He knew him already when he was under the fig tree.
 How could Nathanael be an “authentic Israelite”, if he did not accept Jesus as Messiah?
 Nathanael “was under the fig tree”.
-The fig tree was the symbol of Israel (cf. Mq 4, 4; Zc 3, 10; 1K 5,5).
+The fig tree was the symbol of Israel (cf. Mq 4:4; Zc 3:10; 1K:5,5).
 “To be under the fig tree” was the same as being faithful to the project of the God of Israel.
 The authentic Israelite is the one who knows how to detach himself from his own ideas when he perceives that these are not in agreement with God’s project.
 The Israelite who is not ready to converse is neither authentic nor honest.
 Nathanael is authentic.
 He expected the Messiah according to the official teaching of that time, according to which the Messiah came from Bethlehem in Judea.
-The Messiah could not come from Nazareth in Galilee (Jn 7, 41-42.52).
-This is why Nathanael resists himself to accept Jesus as Messiah.
-But the encounter with Jesus helps him to become aware that God’s project is not always as persons imagine it or desire that it be Nathanael recognizes his own deception, he changes idea, accepts Jesus as Messiah and confesses: “Rabbi, you are the Son of God; you are the King of Israel!”
+The Messiah could not come from Nazareth in Galilee (Jn 7:41-42.52).
+This is why Nathanael resists accepting Jesus as Messiah.
+But the encounter with Jesus helps him to become aware that God’s project is not always as one imagines it or desires that it be.
+Nathanael recognizes his own deception, he changes his idea, accepts Jesus as Messiah and confesses: “Rabbi, You are the Son of God; You are the King of Israel!”

-• John 1, 50-51: The angels of God who descend and ascend on the Son of Man.
+• John 1:50-51: The angels of God who descend and ascend on the Son of Man.
 The confession of Nathanael is only at the beginning.
-Anyone who is faithful, will se heaven open and the angels who go up and descend on the Son of Man.
+Anyone who is faithful, will see heaven open and the angels who go up and descend on the Son of Man.
 They will experience that Jesus is the new bond of union between God and us, human beings.
-It is the realization of the dream of Jacob (Gn 28, 10-22).
+It is the realization of the dream of Jacob (Gn 28:10-22).

 4) Personal questions

 • Have you already had some encounter which has marked your whole life?
-How have you discovered there the call of God?
+How have you discovered the call of God there?

 • Have you been interested, some times, like Philip, to call another person to participate in the community?